Freddie Mercury teeth story and modern cosmetic dentistry options

 Step 5 — Missing teeth?

-Implants + ceramic restorations for strength and esthetics.
+Implants + ceramic restorations for strength and aesthetics.

 Mini Case Notes (Typical Adult Scenario)

-• Goal: Softer overbite, cleaner edges, brighter but natural color.
+• Goal: softer overbite, cleaner edges, brighter but natural colour.

 • Plan: 9–12 months of aligners → whitening → 2–4 minimal-prep veneers.